 Where are you located?

-I am a member of Mindful Therapy Group, where I hold office space on the waterfront in Belltown, Seattle with beautiful views of the Olympics.
+I currently provide only telehealth services due to Covid-19.
+In other times, I'm a member of Mindful Therapy Group, where I hold office space on the waterfront in Belltown, Seattle with beautiful views of the Olympics.
 My office is located at 101 Elliott Ave W, Suite 500, Seattle WA 98119.
-I also offer telehealth-only sessions for residents of Washington State.
+I also always offer telehealth-only sessions for residents of Washington State.